charlesetc/lab-notes/lab.md

 (In that vein, I found [this talk](https://www.youtube.com/watch?v=XVGVsdEuPBs) by [Chia](https://twitter.com/hotemogf) to be very inspiring.)

-Let's see, I also applied to work as a teacher at a Brooklyn coding school today.
+I also applied to work as a teacher at a Brooklyn coding school today.
 I've been reading a lot of education theory lately and am hoping to see what it's like to work with children directly.
 I'm guessing it'd be super informative.

 I also stumbled across what struck me as a lovely interactive piece of art today.
 It's a demo for accessing the webcam with rust in the browser that just